 Private Rental – If you’d rather have your own space over a hotel, then consider finding a private vacation rental.
-There are a myriad of options available in Tucson, such as this well-located casita that you’re sure to find something that suits your fancy.
+There are a myriad of options available in Tucson — such as this beautiful house in the mountains — that you’re sure to find something that suits your fancy.
 Click here to browse Tucson private rentals

 Not quite what you’re looking for?
 Click here to browse more Tucson hotels!

 SureStay Hotel Phoenix Airport – Situated close to most everything of interest in Phoenix, this is a great affordable option in Arizona’s capital.
 There are a range of rooms available and breakfast is also included in the nightly rate.
 Click here to see their latest prices

 Sonder The Monarch – If your budget allows for a bit of luxury while you’re in the Phoenix area, then this is an excellent choice.
 Situated in the heart of Old Town Scottsdale, this hotel has a number of plush rooms available and a beautiful and inviting pool to enjoy as well.
 Click here to see their latest prices

 Private Vacation Rental – If you want to have your own space while in Phoenix or just stay in some unique accommodations, then there are a number of private vacation rental options that will suit any personality or budget such as this private casita in a beautiful location.
 Click here to see the best private rentals in Arizona!